ConfusedPolarBear/intro-skipper/README.md

 <img alt="Plugin Banner" src="https://raw.githubusercontent.com/ConfusedPolarBear/intro-skipper/master/images/logo.png" />
 </div>

-Analyzes the audio of television episodes to detect and skip over introductions and ending credits.
+Analyzes the audio of television episodes to detect and skip over intros.

 If you use the custom web interface on your server, you will be able to click a button to skip intros, like this: